whatmakeart/whatmakeart.github.io/content/courses/experiments-in-electronic-arts/2025-spring/04-basic-wiring/04-07-project-proof-of-concept-prototype-assignment.md

 Then we can eliminate parts of our project that are not possible.
 This may require modifying concepts and ideas, but that it far better than basing an entire project on something that is not possible.

 Each of you will have different assignment details but the studio actions are the same.
 Read the initial suggestions for how to proceed and give it your best shot.
 Ask lots of questions along the way.
-If you find that another approach is better, you are not required to do the specific approach in the disscussion comments but you do need to work on the concept as best you can.
+If you find that another approach is better, you are not required to do the specific approach in the discussion comments but you do need to work on the concept as best you can.

 ## Experiment and Be Open to Unknowns